waaronw/clickbaitnewsbot/README.md

-# @TwoHeadlines (twoheadlines)
+# @ClickBaitNewsb

-A Twitter bot that looks at news headlines and confuses them.
+A Twitter bot that makes clickbait out of current Google news topics This bot is based on the work of @dariusk (Twitter: @tinysubversions) and specifically his bot @twoheadlines

-## Documentation
-See [the nice-looking explanation of index.js](http://tinysubversions.com/twoheadlines/docs/) in order to understand how the bot works.
+The following are basic instructions for this stripped-down version of his bot

 ##Instructions